An “I Love KL” sign

 Our roommates

 Our host, Khong, was gracious, gave us great tips, and took us out for dinner the night we arrived.
-I can’t link his Airbnb listing here, but if you message me, I can tell you how to find his apartment on Airbnb’s site.
+Here is Khong’s listing.

 Cheap eats